CLICK HERE TO GO TO MY REGULAR WEBSITE

 information exchange

-As I continued working on these paintings (more like playing with these), they reminded me of neurons.
-I think they are about Dopamine and maybe Serotonin, and Acetylcholine, swimming, exchanging and trying like hell to balance each other out, looking for peace.
+These paintings reminded me of neurons.
+Perhaps they are about Dopamine and maybe Serotonin, and Acetylcholine, swimming, exchanging and trying like hell to balance each other out, looking for peace.
 So, although I let the painting make its own story, and it did, I am still a story-maker at heart, and this is my fantasy about synaptic conversations.
 I'm sure the story is left over from all the discussions on neurotransmitters with Allen's neurologist and his prescribing psychiatrist.

 Neurotransmission